0x007E/ll/README.md

 ## PCB

 The circuit board is populated on one side (Top).
-The best way for soldering is within a vapor phase soldering system.
+The best way for soldering is within a standard soldering system.

 ### Top Layer